Looking for the most anticipated new cars for 2019?

 The Evoque 2019 model comes with an increase in wheel sizes (ranging from 17 to 21 inches), and all but the most basic of models will be four-wheel drive.
 Range Rover have also stated that these new models will be more capable off-road than before.

 Renault’s new Captur promises an upgrade in technology, including semi-autonomous driver assistance.

 At launch, new 1.0- and 1.3-litre petrol engines will be introduced for greater efficiency.
 Later down the line, there should be a 48V mild-hybrid diesel and a full plug-in hybrid by 2020.

-2019’s Suzuki Jimny pays homage to the original, while still offering a contemporary look in a range of colours.
+This year’s Suzuki Jimny pays homage to the original, while still offering a contemporary look in a range of colours.

 Design tweaks have been made to suit off-road drivers, including short overhangs and a decent ground clearance.
 The new Suzuki Jimny will have a top speed of around 90mph, and now comes with a 1.5 litre petrol engine.